kelvinpella/huku/README.md

 ## Key Features

-- User-friendly interface for posting and browsing service ads
+- User-friendly interface for posting and browsing service ads.
-- Direct communication between clients and service providers
+- Direct communication between clients and service providers.
-- Wide range of service categories to choose from
+- Wide range of service categories to choose from.
-- Secure and efficient platform for both parties
+- Secure and efficient platform for both parties.

 ## Get Started